kkipngenokoech/Marvel/README.md

 then also generate views for devise - `rails g devise:views`

+to link a model with devise `rails g devise:model`

 ### adding a username to your devise

 devise comes with two fields, with the email and the password